Raising a child with a physical disability can be challenging.

 On a visit with an occupational therapist, your child will learn exercises to help them carry out daily activities, such as getting dressed.

-During physical therapy, your child may learn various breathing practices to help strengthen their respiratory muscles, in addition to more conventional movement exercises.
+During physical therapy, your child may learn various breathing practices to help strengthen their respiratory muscles.
+They may also perform more conventional movement exercises.

-For children with type 1 SMA, proper nutrition is critical.
+Proper nutrition is critical for children with type 1 SMA.
 SMA can affect the muscles used for sucking, chewing, and swallowing.
 Your child can easily become malnourished and may need to be fed through a gastrostomy tube.
 Speak with a nutritionist to learn more about your child’s dietary needs.

-Obesity is a concern for children with high-functioning forms of SMA, as they are less active.
-There is little evidence to suggest that any particular diet is useful.
-Other than eating well and avoiding unnecessary calories, a special diet isn’t necessary for people with these forms of SMA.
+Obesity may be a concern for children with SMA who live beyond early childhood, as they’re less able to be active than children without SMA.
+There’s been few studies so far to suggest that any particular diet is useful in preventing or treating obesity in people with SMA.
+Other than eating well and avoiding unnecessary calories, it isn’t yet clear if a special diet targeting obesity is helpful for people with SMA.

 No two people with SMA are exactly alike.
 Knowing what to expect can be difficult.